-5395 Sociopsychological Aspects of Counseling Adults (Cross-listed as SOC 5395)

-5397 Methods in Aging Research (Cross-listed as SOC 5397 and SWO 5397)
+- 5395 Sociopsychological Aspects of Counseling Adults (Cross-listed as SOC 5395) See SOC 5395 for course information. - 5397 Methods in Aging Research (Cross-listed as SOC 5397 and SWO 5397) See SWO 5397 for course information.

 5V50 Internship-Gerontology

 Supervised experience in an applied gerontology context.
 Intern placement will be directly related to the student's specialized area.
 Although off-campus internship sites are used, control of the program remains with the director of the gerontology program.